matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 52) You want to Trace a request across multiple microservices?
 Answer: Cloud Trace.

-53) You want to identify prominent exceptions (or errors) for a specific microservice.
+53) You want to identify prominent exceptions (or errors) for a specific microservice?
 Answer: Error Reporting.

 54) You want to create a dashboard with how many times a substring occurs in a log?